CA-MA-VCM/VCMsCabinet/content/Spirits/Ghosts/Little Petunia.md

 authors:
   - '"TERMITE"'
 ---
 *Sketch to be added.*

+> [!important] IMPORTANT
+> Petunia is only a child.
+I cannot stress this enough, she is ==six years old.== Involving her in any form of research or ARC matters is strictly off-limits unless it concerns her safety directly.
+If you break this rule, I will PERSONALLY SCOLD YOU MYSELF and you will no longer be trusted to handle spirits properly.
+>
+> — TERMITE, Spirit Specialist.

 Little Petunia, nicknamed Tuni, is the [[Spirits/Ghosts/index|Ghost]] of a small child.
 She died at the age of six, and acts about how you'd expect.